The Fourth Alabama Painting by Don Troiani

 Note: The 1st Virginia Cavalry, Companies C, F, I, K (1st), and M/K (2nd), were at the first battle of Manassas on 21 July, 1861.

-Note: The 1st Virginia Cavalry was stationed at Camp Onwards, Fairfax Courthouse, Fairfax County, Virginia, on 23 July, 1861, and at Camp Rex, Fairfax County, Virginia, Falls Church, on 8 September, 1861.
+Note: The 1st Virginia Cavalry was stationed at Camp Onwards, at and in the vicinity of Fairfax Courthouse, Fairfax County, Virginia, on 23 July, 1861, and at Camp Resolute, Falls Church, Fairfax County, Virginia, on 8 September, 1861.

 Mustered for the war, Fairfax Courthouse, Fairfax County, Virginia, Company M/K (2nd), 28 July, 1861: The 1st Virginia Cavalry, Company M/K (2nd), was mustered in Virginia state or Confederate service for the war at Fairfax Courthouse, Fairfax County, Virginia, on 28 July, 1861.